 What personal protective equipment should be worn when administering vaccines?

-- Well individuals should attend for vaccination (with parents or carers) at premises that are following the recommended IPC guidance
+- Individuals who are well should attend for vaccination (with parents or carers) at premises that are following the recommended IPC guidance

 Information for parents/carers